Oumou Sangaré: Personal life, politics and business

 Sangaré is an advocate for women's rights, opposing child marriage and polygamy.

 Sangaré is also involved in the world of business, including hotels, agriculture, and automobiles.
 She has launched a car, the "Oum Sang", manufactured by a Chinese firm and marketed in conjunction with her own company Gonow Oum Sang.
 She is the owner of the 30-room Hotel Wassoulou in Mali's capital, Bamako, a haven for musicians and her own regular performing space.
 "I helped build the hotel myself.
 I did it to show women that you can make your life better by working.
 And many more are working these days, forming co-operatives to make soap or clothes."

 Sangaré has also been a goodwill ambassador for the United Nations Food and Agriculture Organization, but says she does not want to be a politician: "While you're an artist, you're free to say what you think; when you're a politician, you follow instructions from higher up."

-She is a cousin of actor Omar Sangare.
+She is a half-sister of Polish-born actor Omar Sangare.